schulice/A-small-Block-Game/README.md

-This is a simple example to build a small game via SDL2-lib.
+# Introduce
-If you can read-only I will be very appriciate.
+A simple block game with low performance using sdl2 lib is used to finish the homework.
+Maybe one day I will rebuild it.